eavestn/interview-challenges/architecture/payment-processing-platform.md

 ## Functional Requirements

+These _Functional Requirements_ may not be complete; there may be gaps.
+Where there are gaps, please feel empowered to make assumptions about system behavior - as long as those assumptions are clearly communicated.

 **1.** The system will allow for a consumer to register themselves as a **service provider**.
 &nbsp; &nbsp; **1.1.** The system will allow each service provider to register for a **reimbursement** cycle cadence.
 &nbsp; &nbsp; &nbsp; &nbsp; **1.1.1.** The system will enable a service provider to register for a reimbursement cadence as one of: daily, weekly, monthly, or yearly.